 The associated Conservation Area Management Plans identify the measures that may be needed to maintain or improve the character of the conservation areas in the longer term.
 This work will assist Basildon Council in the preparation of the planning policies to ensure the continued protection and enhancement of these special areas.

-There are 35 listed buildings in the conservation area as well as a number of protected trees and listed telephone boxes.
+There are a number of listed buildings in the conservation area as well as a number of protected trees and listed telephone boxes.
 New developments have been permitted recently that complement and enhance the conservation area including the new Waitrose store, which was completed in 1999.

 Noak Bridge was one of the final phases of Basildon New Town to be built during the 1980's.